sagarparmar881/real-time-face-recognition-from-multiple-camera/readme.md

-# Face recognition from camera with Dlib
+# Face Recognition from Multiple Camera with Dlib

 * Project Goal: The goal of this project is to develop a system that can recognize faces from multiple cameras in real time.